ejolysmith/academic-site/content/publication/causality-paper/index.md

   allows us to rigorously interpret fluctuation data even when only a small part of a complex gene regulatory process can be observed.
-This relation can be exploited to detect causal interactions by synthetically engineering a passive reporter of gene expression, akin to the established ``dual reporter assay".
+This relation can be exploited to detect causal interactions by synthetically engineering a passive reporter of gene expression, akin to the established "dual reporter assay".
   While the focus of our contribution is theoretical, we also present an experimental proof-of-principle to illustrate the approach.
 Our data from synthetic gene regulatory networks in E. coli are not unequivocal but suggest